Freeman HKD: Career background

 In 2010, Freeman HKD met Dj Staera who introduced him to Hillary Mutake of Punchline Entertainment and there after, he started doing public performances, his first performance was at a high school in Banket in late 2010.
 His big break came with the release of his track Joina City, the song became a hit on radio stations in Zimbabwe.
 Freeman was listed as one of the 100 most influential young Zimbabweans of 2013.

-In 2012 Freeman HKD established HKD Records a record label which houses numerous popular and some award winning artists including Daruler, Delroy, Vivian, Black Warrior, Crystal and Maggikal, hence he is also referred to as HKD Boss.
+In 2012, Freeman HKD established HKD Records a record label which houses numerous popular and some award-winning artists including Daruler, Delroy, Vivian, Black Warrior, Crystal and Maggikal, so he is also referred to as HKD Boss.

+In April 2023, Freeman HKD established a soccer team, Gallis FC.

+In September 2023, Freeman HKD went on to establish another soccer team, Gallis Legends.
+Freeman HKD captains the team.

+Both teams currently do not play in any competitive league but they occasionally host and play in various tournaments.

 Discography

-Freeman HKD has recorded 9 studio albums:
+Freeman HKD has recorded 12 studio albums: